dafny-lang/dafny/docs/DafnyRef/Attributes.md

 it, and the second one disables all verification after.

 ### 11.2.16. `{:tailrecursion}`
-This attribute is used on method declarations.
+This attribute is used on method or function declarations.
 It has a boolean argument.

 If specified with a `false` value, it means the user specifically requested no tail recursion, so none is done.